Cratloe Woods: Garranon

-The Garranon (or Garranone) Wood is a sizable area of native Irish species.
-The area is predominantly native oak, with concentrated efforts made in recent years to cull introduced species (such as Spanish chestnut) from the wood.
+The Garranon (or Garranone) Wood is an area of native Irish species within Cratloe Woods.
+The Garranon area is predominantly native oak and efforts have been made in to cull introduced species (such as Spanish chestnut) from the wood.
 Palynological research at the site indicates that woodland has covered the spot since at least the late Middle Ages.
 Ownership has been by the McNamaras or the O'Briens for the past 1,000 years.
 The oak in this wood was highly valued and, in 1215 when Geoffrey de Luterel the granted owner of the woods and the townland of Cratloe, sold oak trees to Philip Marc for 20 ounces of gold, a significant sum considering he bought the area for only 30 ounces of silver.

 The Garranone site was managed as an oak (Quercus petraea) coppice since at least the 16th century.
 In the mid-19th century, the wood was converted from coppice to free-standing trees (employing continental techniques) when Scots pine (Pinus sylvestris) was planted between the coppices.
 Each coppice was singled to one bole and these were forced upwards by the quick-growing pines.
 Also included with the pines are a number of sweet chestnuts and other trees.
 The original management to convert the coppice would have involved cutting down the non-native trees once the oak were sizable and growing straight upwards.
 However, this was done in a desultory way, and many pines and other trees survive.
 This management was revealed by palynological study, and supported by a forester's handbook now in the keeping of the National Library of Ireland.
-This management is unique in Irish woodland history.

 Mapping

 Maps of the site dates from at least the surveys of the 1680s, when the wood was first indicated in Petty maps.
 Scientifically, if a woods can be shown to continuously exist from the late Middle Ages (1600 AD in England, later changed to 1700 AD by Oliver Rackham for Scotland and Ireland), it is classified as an ancient wood.
 Historical records indicate the wood as present since at least 700 AD, cartographic records show the wood present from 1680 AD and palynological records from before 1600 AD.
-These findings indicate that Garranone is an ancient wood.
-There are less than a handful of this caliber in Ireland.